learn-co-curriculum/dsc-more-practice-with-matplotlib-lab/README.md

 ## Exercise 3

 Repeat the above exercise, but standardize the axes of all of your subplots so that you can more easily compare the slopes of the lines.
+You might need to make your figure bigger to keep the y-axis labels legible.